rockcrafters/chiselled-jre/README.md

 The evaluated images are built using the different processes and this affects the resulting image size.

-Eclipse Temurin images use `ubuntu:22.04` or `alpine:3.18` base images and extract Adoptium's build of Java 17 Runtime built with OpenJDK `legacy-jre-image` target.
-It contains hotspot binaries and a base list of modules required for the runtime and is generated from the JDK image with the `jlink` tool.
+Eclipse Temurin uses `ubuntu:22.04` or `alpine:3.18` base images.
+The image contains Adoptium's build of Java 17 Runtime built with OpenJDK `legacy-jre-image` target.
+It has hotspot binaries and a base list of modules required for the runtime.
 It includes a class data-sharing cache.
+Note: `legacy-jre-image` uses `jlink` to produce runtime image from the full JDK image.

 Azul Zulu packages a limited set of binaries and a full set of JDK modules.
 It includes a class data-sharing cache.
 It only installs base dependencies (`libc` and `libnss`) and none of the Abstract Window Toolkit (AWT) such as `fontconfig` despite having AWT binaries present in the Java runtime.